microsoft/WindowsAdvancedSettings/test/AdvancedSettings.Tester/README.md

-﻿# AzureExtension Test Console
+﻿# WindowsAdvancedSettings Test Console

-This is a console project for interacting with the AzureExtension database and project.
+This is a console project for interacting with the WindowsAdvancedSettings database and project.